-Wood carvings also hold a prominent place in the Mao's Compound, primarily adorning doors, windows, beams, rafters, and various other architectural elements.
+Wood carvings also hold a prominent place in this residence, primarily adorning doors, windows, beams, rafters, and various other architectural elements.
 These wood carvings are characterized by intricate compositions, clear layering, and a dynamic sense of movement.
 The subjects often depict historical stories, character anecdotes, and natural motifs such as flowers, birds, insects, and animals.
 For example, scenes like a warrior cracking a whip to urge a horse, Jiang Taigong fishing under the shade of willows, and a scholar writing by a window are commonly featured.

 These carvings not only demonstrate the owner's cultural refinement and life aspirations but also reflect the cultural atmosphere and aesthetic ideals of the time.
 Common carving techniques include relief, high relief, and openwork carving, each executed with delicate precision and intricate detail.
 The lines are smooth and natural, enhancing the lifelike quality of the scenes.
-Through thoughtful composition and ownerful carving, the wood create rich sense carvings а of three-dimensionality and motion on flat surfaces.
+Through thoughtful composition and ownerful carving, the wood sense carvings create a rich three-dimensionality and motion on flat surfaces.
 This dynamic interplay of form and space brings the architecture to life, infusing it with energy and expressive vitality (Figure 6).

 Figure 6.
-Detailed Wood Carving of the Mao's Compound Image Source: Taken By the Authors
+Detailed Wood Carving of the Residential buildings in the Qing Dynasty Image Source: Taken by the Authors